-Applicants who are 20 years or older, have been out of school for at least one year, and have relevant work/life experience in the carpentry field may be considered for admission.
+Applicants who are 20 years or older, have been out of school for at least one year, and have relevant work/ life experience in the electrical field may be considered for admission.
 Eligibility for the program may be determined through an interview, an assessment of English and math, a review of the applicant's resume, or other means.
-Regardless of the pathway for admission, all applicants must:

-• Submit official transcripts from high school and/or post-secondary education, as applicable.
+Submit official transcripts from high school and/or post-secondary education, as applicable.